icsl-Jeon/traj_gen-matlab/README.md

 - **polyTrajGen**
   - *Polynomial order (N)* : the order of all the polynomial segments.
 Although it can increase the power of representation of a curve, the size of optimization variables increases in proportion to (N x M).
   - *Optimization target* (*'end-derivative'* or *'poly-coeff'*) : the target of optimization. 'poly-coeff' method sets the coefficients of polynomials as optimization variables in a similar way with [1].
 The 'end-derivative' sets the optimization variables as the free derivative values of each end point on a polynomial segment.
+As this method is equivalent to plugging the equality constraints (fix pin and continuity) to optimization problem, it reduces the optimization dimension at the cost of inversion of a mapping matrix.
 The dof of a segment is thus (poly_order - # of fix pins on the segment - maximal continuity).
 For the details, please refer [2].

-  - *maximum continuity*
+  - *Maximum continuity* : the maximally imposed continuity order between segement.
+Higher value of this parameter enhance the quality of smoothness.
+However, too high value of this value restricts the dof for optimization, downgrading the opitimization result.
 - **optimTrajGen**

   ### Reference